Gomirje Monastery: Congregation's and Monastery's early years

 Gomirje Monastery was built in the period of the first larger Serb settling in the villages of Gomirje, Vrbovsko and Moravice at the end of 16th and the beginning of the 17th century.
 In 1600 nobleman Juraj Frankopan, brother of the Vuk II Krsto Frankopan, have granted right of "the eternal procuration" of depopulated village of Gomirje to the 325 Serb refugees from Udbina and Korenica which at the time were under the control of the Ottoman Empire.
-One monk arrived together with settlers and in the 1600-1602 period settlers have build one small wooden chapel for him to serve religious services which will serve as the corner stone of the future monastery.
+According to one source relayed by Fras, 3 monks arrived, Auxentios Branković, Bessarion Vučković and Mardarios Orlović, who together laid the foundation stone of the monastery in 1601.
+In another account, one monk arrived together with settlers and in the 1600-1602 period settlers have build one small wooden chapel for him to serve religious services which will serve as the corner stone of the future monastery.

 The first conflict with the members of Frankopan family surfaced in the following years when Frankopan's wanted to turn settlers into serfs while settlers claimed rights of the Grenzer or 'Frontiersmen' of the Croatian Military Frontier.
 In 1602 settlers' mission asked for protection from the Archduke Ferdinand, and in 1608 they asked once again either for protection or resettlement.
 In 1615 most of the settlers moved away to the Slavonian Military Frontier with only 40 families remaining in Gomirje.
 In 1621 Vuk II Krsto Frankopan erected one observation tower beside the monastery to control Ottoman movements in the region.
-In 1617 Gomirje's remaining settlers complained once again through their emissaries in Graz and the entire conflict was not resolved until the year of 1657 when settlers redeemed rights on land of the Gomirje area and defined its boundaries in return for four years of annual fee of 15,000 Forints.
-1657 Agreement granted part of the land to the Gomirje Monastery and it was confirmed by the Holy Roman Emperor Leopold I.
+In 1617 Gomirje's remaining settlers complained once again through their emissaries in Graz and the entire conflict was not resolved until the year of 1657 when settlers redeemed rights on land of the Gomirje area and defined its boundaries enclosing 419 1/3 yokes of land and what the Mamula family had granted the monastery, in return for four years of annual fee of 15,000 Forints.
+1657 Agreement granted part of the land to the Gomirje Monastery and it was confirmed by the Holy Roman Emperor Leopold I. Emperor Leopold I confirmed this grant on 19 October 1661.

 As the old monk could not work as the military chaplain settlers invited 6 or 7 new monks from the Krka Monastery who established first wooden Monastery of John the Baptist surrounded with a small property which was increased over the years through purchasing and endowments.
 At one point Monastery even owned a port in Senjska Draga near the town of Senj.
-Its monks served in the Gomirje, Vrbovsko, Moravice, Drežnica, Ponikve, Ravna Gora, Jasenak, Tuk, Mrkpolje, as well Marindol and Bojanci in modern day Slovenia.
+Its monks served in the Gomirje, Vrbovsko, Moravice, Drežnica, Ponikve, Ravna Gora, Jasenak, Tuk, Mrkpolje, as well Marindol and Bojanci in modern-day Slovenia.
 They served around Žumberak at the times when there was no orthodox priests, but in this they faced resistances from the mid 18th century.
 In 1719 wooden church was replaced with the one built by stone which was completed in 1730.